Novel: 18th-century novels

 The idea of the "rise of the novel" in the 18th century is especially associated with Ian Watt's influential study The Rise of the Novel (1957).
 In Watt's conception, a rise in fictional realism during the 18th century came to distinguish the novel from earlier prose narratives.

+Printing and novel formats

+Many early eighteenth-century English novels were printed in small formats, such as octavo, which were not traditionally the formats designated for prestigious or important books.
+The octavo or duodecimo size made early novels similar in appearance to other kinds of printed prose narratives including travel narratives, sermons, and spiritual autobiographies.
+Like these other kinds of books, they were often printed with small type and with narrow margins, format features that suggest novels were designed to be read continuously, from cover to cover, rather than, for example, Christian religious books which accommodated opening at random and expounding on single verses or passages.